 Private schools in Paris

-Private schools can be a good option for expats, especially as many of these provide classes taught in English as well as in French.
-There are two types of private schools in France; those that have contracts with the government and those that don't.
+Private schools can be a great middle-ground option for expats, especially as many of these provide classes taught in English as well as in French.
+There are two types of private schools in France: those that have contracts with the government and those that don't.
 A private school may ease a child's transition into French culture, especially for those from substantially different backgrounds.

 Tertiary education in Paris

-The French tertiary education system is divided into the grandes écoles and the universities, with the former being more prestigious.
+The French tertiary education system is divided into grandes écoles and universities, with the former being more prestigious.

 Unlike many other countries, universities in France are specialised rather than general.
 This means that students choose to attend universities based on their subject choice.
 For example, the École Polytechnique is an engineering school, while HEC Paris is a business school.
 The University of Paris is a world-leading tertiary education institution specialising in the humanities.

-Public institutions like the Polytechnique have set fees and receive subsidies from the government, so costs are kept low.
+Public institutions such as the Polytechnique have set fees and receive subsidies from the government, so costs are kept relatively low.
 For private universities in Paris, such as HEC Paris, costs can be significantly higher.